Gold repatriation

 Gold repatriation refers to plans of various governments to bring home their gold stored outside the home country.

 Many nations use foreign vaults for safe-keeping of part of their gold reserves.
-In 2014, there was movement by some European states to return gold stored abroad back to the owner country.
+In 2014, there was a movement by some European states to return gold stored abroad back to the owner country.
 The central bank of the Netherlands reduced its proportion of gold held by the New York Federal Reserve from 51% to 31%, and Austria and Belgium reviewed the possibility of taking similar measures.

 Venezuela

 Before 2012, the Central Bank of Venezuela, Banco Central de Venezuela (BCV), held about 211 tons of its 365 tons of gold reserves in American, European, and Canadian banks.
 In January 2012, however, Venezuela completed the move of 160 tons of gold bars (valued at about $9 billion) back home.
 The operation was ordered by President Hugo Chávez in August 2011 and was overseen by Central Bank chair Nelson Merentes.

-In early November 2018, the Bank of England in London refused the withdrawal of 14 tons of gold owned by the BCV at the request of top U.S. officials, including Secretary of State Michael Pompeo and National Security Adviser John Bolton, who lobbied their U.K. counterparts to help cut off the people from their overseas assets.
+In early November 2018, the Bank of England in London refused the withdrawal of 14 tons of gold owned by the BCV at the request of top U.S. officials, including Secretary of State Michael Pompeo and National Security Adviser John Bolton, who lobbied their U.K. counterparts to help cut off the government off from their overseas assets.